 Build your site

 Don’t forget to budget for your domain name and website hosting.
 You don’t want to go for the cheapest option, here – instead, do your research and choose a reliable hosting company.
 If you can afford it, dedicated or cloud hosting is better than shared hosting.
+When it comes to website hosting, VPS hosting is a popular option that offers more control and flexibility compared to shared hosting.

 Your site’s domain name should be short, memorable, and easy to spell.
 Ideally, it should relate directly to the name of your physical store.